-Indian Prime Minister meets party leaders after election win
+India’s ruling party takes 303 of 542 seats in election win

 The victory in India was widely seen as a referendum on Modi’s Hindu-first politics that some observers say have bred intolerance toward Muslims and other religious minorities, as well as his muscular stance on neighboring Pakistan, with whom India nearly went to war earlier this year.

-Analysts said that voters will expect the new Modi government to quickly return to the business of economic reform, which the BJP effectively sidelined as a campaign issue after responding to a February terrorist attack in Indian-controlled Kashmir with an airstrike in Pakistan that stoked nationalist sentiments.
+Analysts said voters will expect the new Modi government to quickly return to the business of economic reform, which the BJP effectively sidelined as a campaign issue after responding to a February terrorist attack in Indian-controlled Kashmir with an airstrike in Pakistan that stoked nationalist sentiments.

 “Building up your national security credentials, as the only person who can stand up to India’s ‘enemies’ can only take you so far.
-The real question is can Modi deliver on his economic commitments for example creating the high number of jobs needed?
-This is essential to address India’s growing wealth inequalities,” said Dr. Champa Patel, Head of the Asia Pacific program at London-based Chatham House.
+The real question is can Modi deliver on his economic commitments, for example creating the high number of jobs needed?
+This is essential to address India’s growing wealth inequalities,” said Champa Patel, head of the Asia Pacific program at London-based Chatham House.